Why is this method important?

 International development programs and organizations are increasingly aware of gender disparities in food systems.
 It is increasingly recognized that it is not enough to treat the symptoms, such as the visible gender gaps, without looking at the underlying causes.
 For sustainable change to occur, the roots of gender-based inequalities must be addressed.

 Gender transformative approaches is a methodology that, instead of burdening women with the responsibility for equality, engage men and women together as agents of change.
 Where “business-as-usual”, accommodative gender approaches try to work around barriers, and are often focused solely on women, gender transformative approaches have broken new ground by transforming structural barriers and constraining gender norms, meaning the unwritten rules about who can do what kind of work, control what types of assets and make what level of decisions.

-Project implementers, agricultural extension workers, researchers and others can put gender transformative approaches into use through context-appropriate, locally led and constructive strategies.
+Gender transformative approaches can be put into use through context-appropriate, locally led and constructive strategies.
 Examples include community conversations and training activities.
 Their shared aim is for women and men, from the household scale to the community and beyond, to shift constraining gender norms that underpin the persistence of inequalities in aquatic and land-based food systems.
 In this way, transformative approaches complement existing work, yet represent a significant transition forward.

 It is worth nothing a lack of empirical evidence about outcomes from gender transformative versus accommodative approaches.
 Although gender transformative approaches do appear compelling—and business as usual has long been deemed insufficient—more research is needed to determine how to most effectively employ gender transformative approaches.